HedgerNINA/hotspotRL/METADATA.md

   2.6 Distance to herbarium

   - Data source: The exact location of herbariums in Norway is not available as spatial data so the cities where universities with the known herbariums are were used as a proxy.
 These were Oslo, Bergen, Trondheim, Tromsø and Kristiansand.
-The loaction of the cities was derived from the settlements dataset available from SSB.
+The location of the cities was derived from the settlements dataset available from SSB.
   - Data preparation: The herbaria shapefile was converted to raster format and the distance function run in R studio.